Bloggbild för: 7 Tips for Less Bloating, Gas, Diarrhea, Constipation, Acid Reflux and More

 April 22, 2022 10 min reading

-Stress, lack of digestive enzymes, insufficient stomach acid, and an imbalanced gut flora are causes that can lead to poor digestion.
-This can manifest as diarrhea, gas and bloating, constipation, stomach pain, acid reflux, and so on.
-Many of these issues can be addressed very easily by adopting certain habits and routines or with the help of specific supplements.
+Stress, lack of digestive enzymes, too little stomach acid, and an imbalanced gut flora are causes that can lead to poor digestion.
+This can manifest as diarrhea, a gassy and bloated stomach, constipation, stomach pain, acid reflux, and so on.

-Let's take a look at the digestive system and how it works.
-From the oral cavity via the esophagus, stomach, duodenum, small intestine, large intestine, and rectum, your food travels on a seven-meter long journey that takes approximately 24 hours if everything functions optimally.
-Along the journey, glands, the gallbladder, and the pancreas assist with fluids that break down the food so that we can more easily access the nutrients.
-During this journey, digestion occurs, where the body absorbs the nutrients and energy it needs from the food and releases the rest.If food travels faster than 24 hours and appears as loose stool or diarrhea, it moves too quickly and the body might not be able to absorb all the nutrients from the food.
-If, on the other hand, you have hard stools and it takes longer than one or a couple of days, you have constipation, which can burden the body's detoxification system.
-We'll take a journey through the digestive system, and along the way, you'll get tips for what can help the different stages of digestion.
+Along the journey, glands, the gallbladder, and the pancreas help with fluids that break down the food so that we can more easily access the nutrients.
+During the journey, digestion occurs, when the body absorbs the nutrition and energy it needs from the food and releases the rest.If food travels faster than one day and appears as loose stools or diarrhea, it's moving too quickly and the body may not have time to absorb all the nutrients from the food.

 The Mouth

-Digestion begins in the oral cavity when you chew food and mix it with saliva, which contains an enzyme called amylase that breaks down carbohydrates.
-Carbohydrates are later converted to glucose and provide the body with energy (Avoid processed carbohydrates, such as white bread, pasta, white rice, and sugar, which have a low fiber content and can therefore contribute to constipation).
-Amylase is denatured when food and saliva reach the stomach with its low (acidic) pH value created by hydrochloric acid, and then the enzyme can no longer break down starch.
+Carbohydrates are later converted to glucose and provide the body with energy (Avoid processed carbohydrates, such as white bread, pasta, white rice, and sugar which have low fiber content and can therefore contribute to constipation).

-Drink as little as possible while eating.
-The liquid causes you to produce less saliva, and the enzymes cannot work as effectively.
-Wait at least 30 minutes before drinking anything after a meal.
 Instead, drink between meals, preferably 1.5 to 2 liters of water per day.
-If you don't drink enough, your body will compensate by taking fluid from your intestines, which can cause constipation.
-Drinking plenty of fluids is even more important if you eat a diet high in fiber.
+If you don't drink enough, the body will compensate by taking fluid from your intestines, which can cause constipation.

 The Stomach

-When you swallow food, the cardiac sphincter opens and allows food into the stomach.
-If it doesn't close properly, you may experience acid reflux.
-This is common if you have insufficient stomach acid, but in some cases it can also be due to excess stomach acid.
-However, this is less common.
 The acid in the stomach is strong and kills most bacteria.
-The more protein and fat you've eaten, the longer the food remains in the stomach to be processed and begin breaking down.
-Beverages, however, can quickly find their way through.
+The more protein and fat you've eaten, the longer the food stays in the stomach to be processed and begin breaking down.
+Beverages, however, can quickly move on.

-3. Supplement with digestive enzymes
+3. Supplement with Digestive Enzymes

-Complement your meal with a good digestive enzyme.
+Supplement your meal with a good digestive enzyme.
 Here are some tips on digestive enzymes and stomach acid supplements that you can use to facilitate your digestion.

-A unique dietary supplement that provides a vegetable-based plant and enzyme blend with betaine and proteases that contribute to normal stomach acid balance and supports digestion.
-Proteases are enzymes.
-Take 1-2 capsules at the beginning of your largest meals.
-They should be swallowed whole with water.
-Do not chew the tablet!
+A unique dietary supplement that provides a vegetable plant and enzyme blend with betaine and protease that contributes to normal stomach acid balance and supports digestion.
+Protease are enzymes.

 Enzymedica Digest Spectrum

 A dietary supplement with a unique blend of enzymes that break down problematic foods.
-This is a product for those who are sensitive to gluten, dairy products, and casein, but still choose to eat them on certain occasions.
-Note!
-This product does not replace a gluten-free diet for people with celiac disease.
+This is a product for you who are sensitive to gluten, dairy products and casein, but still choose to eat them on certain occasions.

 AlphaPlus Proteazym